jflamy/jfirmata_experiment/diagrams/README.md

 3. Locate the the Setup program for com0com in the start menu, and start it.
    1. Check that you have two ports CNCA0 and CNCB0
    2. Click Apply
-   3. Leave the setup program running
+   3. The program does not keep to be running for the connections to work, but does not hurt.
 4. Start owlcms
 5. Start Chrome or Edge (must be one or the other)
 6. Go to https://wokwi.com and open your project